020 8903 7017 / 020 4534 3125 tlp@thelegalpractice.co.uk

 3. Legal Advice

 If discussions fail, it may be necessary to seek legal advice.
-Solicitors specializing in property law can provide guidance on the best course of action, whether that involves negotiation, mediation, or litigation.
+Solicitors specialising in property law can provide guidance on the best course of action, whether that involves negotiation, mediation, or litigation.

 4. Mediation